mparno/fenics-web/source/download/index.rst

 Running this command will build a local installation of FEniCS, including essential dependencies such as PETSc.
 The installation relies on `HashDist <http://hashdist.github.io/>`__.
-Before running the script, you may wish to download and expect its contents.
+Before running the script, you may wish to download and inspect its contents.

 Requirements: